ZachariahPrice/My-Real-Time-Bus-Tracker/README.md

 **Future Updates**

-In the future, I do not intend to add any more cities in unless requested, as this was an exercise for my university course.
+In the future, I do not intend to add any more cities in unless requested.